-Open Gardens Buffalo is the lesser known, unassuming sibling of the older, more acclaimed Garden Walk Buffalo (cancelled in 2020).
-In any other year, Garden Walk might get all the attention, but this year Open Gardens is doing its best to step into the spotlight as a very special, physically-distanced garden event, one that’s worthy of the attention of serious flower fans.
-Open Gardens is low key and modest, perfect for stopping to smell the flowers at the gardens of Buffalo’s famously friendly gardeners.
+Of all the flower spotting options available in our region, Open Gardens may be my favorite.
+Open Gardens is the lesser known, unassuming sibling of the older, more acclaimed Garden Walk Buffalo.
+Garden Walk tends to get all the attention, but Open Gardens is doing its best to prove that it’s just as worthy of the attention of serious flower fans.
+While Garden Walk attracts tens of thousands of visitors to Buffalo over the course of the last weekend in July every year, Open Gardens is low key, modest, more of a small dinner party that’s perfect for sharing a glass of wine with one of Buffalo’s famously friendly gardeners.

 The element of surprise is what keeps my wife and I going back to Open Gardens.
 A modestly landscaped Hamburg front yard disguises the fact that an overwhelming floral display — complete with an extensive model railroad and a shed outfitted to resemble a train station — lies out back.
 Then there’s the backyard on Delaware Road in Tonawanda that’s a farm, garden and wildlife habitat all rolled into one lush landscape.
 Sometimes the surprises come in the form of an outdoor bar that wouldn’t be out of place in Key West or a Japanese garden that would make a visitor from Tokyo feel right at home.
 Buffalo’s gardens are quirky, creative and bear the mark of each gardener’s artistic muse.